A man attacked 2 Latinos in Utah. Due to a loophole, it can’t be considered a hate crime.

 Breaking News Emails

-A man who allegedly attacked a Latino father and son after claiming they were part of the Mexican Mafia also believed they had killed his daughter, one of the victims said.
+A man who attacked a Latino father and son after claiming they were part of the Mexican mafia has been charged with aggravated assault, but a Utah state law prevents him being charged with a hate crime.

 Alan Dale Covington, 50, entered Lopez Tires in Salt Lake City, Utah, on Tuesday and said he was "going to kill someone," according to an indictment.
 Jose Lopez, 50, and Luis Lopez, 18, were working in the family’s shop and Covington attacked them with a pole before fleeing the scene.